 |Crashes QGIS or corrupts data:||No||Copied to github as #:||27372|

 When opening a fresh new installation of QGIS, or when upgrading from the previous version, the canvas is limited to a small area of the available space.
 Please see the attached screenshots.

-#1 Updated by Garth Fletcher over 1 year ago
+#1 Updated by Garth Fletcher almost 3 years ago

 Same issue here on Mac OS X 10.12.6 (Sierra)

 The size of the window section used at startup to show recent projects appears to correspond to the limited area used by the map once the project opens.